Robert Horn (water polo): Coaching UCLA

-He began his position as UCLA's first full-time Aquatics coach, managing both the Swim and Water Polo teams from around 1965–1973, then coaching only Water Polo from 1973 to 1991.
+He began his position as UCLA's first full-time Aquatics coach, managing both the Swim and Water Polo teams from around 1965–1973, then coached only Water Polo from 1973 to 1991.
 In his UCLA coaching tenure roughly between 1964 and 1991, he led the Bruins to 3 NCAA Water Polo Championships, one in 1969 and two between 1971 and 1972, and 7 Water Polo PAC-8 league championships from 1964 to 1971.
 In 1988, his UCLA team won the Club National Championship, the first time a team consisting entirely of collegiate athletes won the Club National Title.
 He is still considered the UCLA coach with the most number of wins, as he won 50 consecutive Water Polo matches and coached four undefeated teams between 1964 and 1968.
 Horn's 1969 team, went 19–0 to become the first NCAA champions in the history of American Water Polo.
 During his coaching career, he mentored 36 first team All Americans, and 26 Olympians in swimming and water polo.
 Improving opportunities for women's swimming, he allowed diver Susie Kinkade to join UCLA's men's swim team around 1973 when the school had yet to develop a separate women's program.

 Horn was a part of the coaching staff for the 1968 and 1972 U.S. Olympic Water Polo teams.
 The 1972 Olympic team he helped coach in Munich won a team bronze medal.
 He also helped coach the U.S. team for two Pan American games and later 2 World University Games.

 Horn enjoyed lifeguarding, riding horseback, surfing, waterskiing, travelling, and spending time with family.
 He was musical, and played both the ukulele and violin.
 In his retirement, he lived for a period in a cabin in the Sierras.

 He died on January 11, 2019, after a long illness.
 He was survived by his wife Dorothy, five children, and seven grandchildren.